nicholas-golle/lol-team-optimizer/API_SETUP.md

 ## Testing Your API Key

-### Using the Application
+### Using the Streamlined Application

 1. **Start the application**:
    ```bash
    python main.py
    ```

-2. **Check the startup messages**:
+2. **Check the system status display**:
-   - ✅ If API is working: No warnings about offline mode
+   - ✅ If API is working: Shows "API: ✅ Available" in system status
-   - ❌ If API has issues: Warning about "offline mode" or "API not available"
+   - ❌ If API has issues: Shows "API: ⚠️ Offline" with offline mode warning

 3. **Test API connectivity**:
-   - Go to **System Maintenance** → **Test API Connectivity**
+   - Go to **Settings** (option 4) → **System Diagnostics** → **Test API Connectivity**
-   - Should show successful connection and rate limit status
+   - Should show successful connection, rate limits, and regional endpoint status

 ### Manual Testing